All Semester II bachelor and master psychology courses and examinations (2020-2021) will be offered in an on-line format.

 Mandatory course for CNP, open to all CNP Master students.

 This course provides theoretical foundations in the clinical neuropsychological assessment and diagnostic work-up of cognitive, emotional and/or behavioral consequences as result of (possible) neurological or neuropsychiatric disease in adolescent, adult and elderly patients.
-Students are taught to apply the theoretical foundations to actual patient data and case reports.
 All instructors are (clinical) neuropsychologists working in the (academic) health service.
 The course involves 6 lectures addressing the following content domains: Dementias, Traumatic Brain Injury, Cerebrovascular Diseases, Neuropsychiatric Disorders, MS and Epilepsy.

 Upon completion of this course, students will: